open/close all folders

 - All of the Other Reindeer: Early on, he had a hard time bonding with the other houseguests, with some like Jace and Austin outright bullying him at one point.
 His main alliances in the house were Vanessa note and Johnny Mac.
 Surprisingly, he's got fans at his hometown.
 In fact, his mom rallied the entire town of Gouverneur to support him.
 So even if he didn't win, he still is far more popular than he was in school and in the house.

-- Anti-Hero: Type II (Knight In Sour Armor).
+- Anti-Hero: Type II (Knight in Sour Armor).
 Steve is a good guy at heart, but he's had no qualms planning and making big moves, including breaking up the Austwins and pulling one final game-winning backdoor on Big Bad Vanessa in the final hour of the game.

 - Attention Deficit...
 Ooh, Shiny!: Steve can be rather hyper at times and can't seem to sit still or stop talking to himself.
-He is also shown himself to be a highly anxious person; this was seen when Steve could not get to sleep for an entire night and ended up vomiting repeatedly because he was anxious about voting out Meg or Julia in Week 10.
-Steve is also very fidgety when he gets nervous.
+He is also shown himself to be a highly anxious person; this was seen when Steve could not get to sleep for an entire night and vomited repeatedly because he was anxious about voting out Meg or Julia in Week 10.
+Steve is very fidgety when he gets nervous.
 It is possible that Steve could be suffering from an anxiety disorder or either ADHD, ADD, Aspergers or even OCD but he has never been officially diagnosed.

 - Bad Liar: Arguably Steve's biggest flaw was that he had no Poker face, especially when it came to Vanessa interrogating him from details.
 She was able to fish out that he had a Final 2 alliance with Johnny Mac (called The Rockstars) and spent a good portion of the latter half of the game trying to separate them.